backstage/backstage/docs/features/software-templates/configuration.md

 ## Hiding the templates under a feature flag

 If you would like to develop a template but not to make it visible to all user yet, you can place it under feature flag.
-Your template has to contain an "alpha" tag.
+Your template has to contain an "experimental" tag.

-To make alpha templates visible you have to enable a feature flag "experimental-scaffolder-templates-alpha" in "Settings -> Feature Flags" panel.
+To make experimental templates visible you have to enable a feature flag "experimental-scaffolder-templates" in "Settings -> Feature Flags" panel.